E-1 Visa for Treaty Traders: Rules and Benefits

 • You can travel freely in and out of the United States.

-• Your spouse and dependent children (children who are unmarried and under 21 years of age) can also qualify for E1 status.
-With E1 status, your children can go to school and your spouse can apply for employment authorization (the EAD: Employment Authorization Document).
+• Your spouse and dependent children (children who are unmarried and under 21 years of age) can also qualify for E-1 status.
+With E-1 status, your children can attend school, and your spouse is generally employment authorized incident to E-1 status and may apply for an EAD if they prefer formal documentation.

-3. What are the requirements to get the E1 Visa?
+What are the requirements to get the E-1 Visa?

 1. You must be a national of a country with which the United States maintains a treaty of commerce and navigation.